dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 `MET <https://met.readthedocs.io/en/latest/Users_Guide/installation.html>`_
 and set up your environment for
 `METplus <https://metplus.readthedocs.io/en/latest/Users_Guide/installation.html>`_.
-Information on how to do this can be found in section one of the `Installation and Setup <https://metplus-training.readthedocs.io/en/latest/modules/Environment/index.html>`_ sections of the online tutorial topics.
+Information on how to do this can be found in Section 1 of the `Installation and Setup <https://metplus-training.readthedocs.io/en/latest/modules/Environment/index.html>`_ sections of the online tutorial topics.
 Here we will be using the recommended setup, which is first passing in a Use Case specific to the configuration file,